pypyr/pypyr-aws/README.rst

 - Check here for all available arguments (including SSE server-side encryption): http://boto3.readthedocs.io/en/latest/reference/services/s3.html#S3.Client.get_object
+- *outKey* writes fetched json to this context key.
+If not specified, json writes directly to context root.

 Json parsed from the file will be merged into the pypyr context.
 This will overwrite existing values if the same keys are already in there.